ideacrew/hra_calculator/team.md

 ---
 ## Team

-The HRA Tool team is made up of members from a number of organizations.
+The HRA Tool team is made up of members from a number of organizations:

-Funding for the HRA Tool was provided by the [Robert Wood Johnson Foundation](https://www.rwjf.org/).
+* Funding for the HRA Tool was provided by the [Robert Wood Johnson Foundation](https://www.rwjf.org/).

-Project leadership, requirements and coordination with State Based Exchanges was executed by [State Health and Value Strategies](https://www.shvs.org/about/).
+* Project leadership, requirements and coordination with State Based Exchanges was executed by [State Health and Value Strategies](https://www.shvs.org/about/).

-Software Design, Development, Project Management and Cloud Infrastructure services were delivered by [IdeaCrew, Inc](https://ideacrew.com/).
+* Software Design, Development, Project Management and Cloud Infrastructure services were delivered by [IdeaCrew, Inc](https://ideacrew.com/).

-Requirements engagement, feedback and testing assistance was provided by SBE representatives from the following states:
+* Requirements engagement, feedback and testing assistance was provided by SBE representatives from the following states:

 [California](https://www.coveredca.com/)